 The Cutting Room Floor

-Some material I submitted to the publisher for the primary content for this book was deemed unsuitable for print.
+Some material I submitted to the publisher for this book was deemed unsuitable for print.
 As such I will use this forum to periodically publish random items left on the proverbial ‘cutting room floor.’

 The Freshman Experience

 Anyone’s freshman year at college can be a fairly traumatic experience.
-You’re 18 years old, on your own for the first time for an extended period, meeting new people, etc. Here are some random reflections from Penn State players who arrived on campus in 1978 & 1979 as naïve newcomers….
+You’re 18 years old, on your own for the first time, meeting new people, etc. Here are some random reflections from Penn State players who arrived on campus in 1978 & 1979 as naïve newcomers….

 Members of the 1979 recruiting class spent their first two weeks on campus crammed into hideously outdated single-story dormitorys that were located adjacent to the indoor ice rink but very near the practice fields in the southwest corner of campus.
 To my knowledge it may have been the only year any Paterno-coached squad ever stayed there in the pre-season, a possible ‘penalty’ for losing to Alabama in the Sugar Bowl the previous January.
 These military-style ‘army barracks’ would eventually be converted into single occupancy dorm rooms in the coming years however in August, 1979 Paterno decided to wedge in his players two to a room.
 Joe was kind enough to pipe in air conditioning to these rectangular buildings a likely ploy to get us to forget the fact that each room was roughly the size of a walk-in closet that some players described as ‘jail cells.’
 Nearly all of the incoming freshmen roomed together alphabetically according to their last names.
 I happened to draw Todd Blackledge as my freshman fall camp roommate.
 Blackledge: “The one thing I remember was how close those barracks were to the locker rooms.
 I’m not sure if Joe was trying to save money but they were not spacious living conditions by any means.
 The next year they put us up in East Halls.
 Somebody would unlock the gates which allowed us to walk through the chicken coops as a short cut to and from the locker room.
 The smell was so nasty it almost made you never want to eat eggs again.
 Warner: “My first ever college roommate was Mark Battaglia a decision which, as I understood it, was made by Tim Curley.
 Even though they cut a big hole in the ceiling of those army barracks to pump in cool air, it was pretty miserable.
 We were doing three-a-day practices and it was a very tough camp.
 You’re homesick, you feel like don’t know what you’ve got yourself into and I was glad it was over when it was over.